The government will contribute £7,500 towards a ground source heat pump

 The scheme was formerly known as the Clean Heat Grant and replaced the Domestic Renewable Heat Incentive (RHI) which ended on 31st March 2022.

-The Department for Business, Energy & Industrial Strategy (BEIS) has issued a helpful leaflet, which can be downloaded here.
+The Department for Business, Energy & Industrial Strategy (BEIS) have provided guidance on the scheme which can be found at https://www.gov.uk/apply-boiler-upgrade-scheme.

 Which heating systems will the grant cover?